federico1-creator/Federico-Cocchi-En/README.md

 ![](/images/SR.jpg){:height="200" width="400"}

-The group work led to the creation of a simulation of the franka robot, controlled without the use of the controller but through gestures.
+The group work led to the creation of a simulation of the franka robot, controlled without the use of any controller but through gestures.
 To do this, a vision system has been created capable of classifying the different labels.
 By exploiting keypoints and a simple Neural Network, we were able to do this with an high accuracy (96%) and in real time.
-With ROS communications, demos were then created to show the potential of the implemented system.
+Using ROS communications, demos were then created to show the potential of the implemented system.
-Controlling the robot with MoveIt in cpp.
+The robot was controlled with MoveIt in the cpp language.

 ROS - Python - cpp - RViz - MoveIt - Pytorch - MediaPipe - Franka robot